glwagner/WaveTransmittedTurbulence.jl/README.md

 # WaveTransmittedTurbulence

-Tools, setups, run scripts, and visualization scripts for reproducing results in
+Tools, setups, run scripts, and visualization scripts for reproducing the simulation data and plots in

 > Wagner et al., "Near inertial waves and turbulence driven by the growth of swell", _submitted to JPO in April 2020_